simplycode07/Paint-app-with-pygame/readme.md

 - You can Save "masterpieces" that you have created
 - Added tool to draw rectangles and circles
 - Fill Area
+- Timeline to Undo or Redo (only undo works for now)
 - but it comes with a color palette with 7 colors and a random color which is generated when program starts

 ## How To Use
 - Run the program by ```python main.py```
 - There are different buttons for different colors in the first row
-- In the second row there are three tools, for drawing with pen, rectangle tool and circle tool
+- In the second row there are three tools, for drawing with pen, rectangle, circle and fill tool
 ![toolbar](img/app/toolbar.png)
 - To use any drawing tool: first select preferred color, drag from diametrically opposite ends
 ![circle and rectangles](img/app/circle_and_rectangle.jpg)
 - Press ctrl+s to save the drawn image
+- Press ctrl+z to undo incase you make a mistake
 - Click on =/- to change size of pen

 ## Example images